kraflab/dsda-doom/docs/doom_in_hexen.md

 - The position argument for map exits is currently ignored.
 - Line flags coming from extra arguments are ignored.
 - Line translucency works like boom (fixed alpha).
+- Line_SetBlocking only applies flags for creatures, players, monsters, sound, and everything.

 ### Sector Specials